rhshadrach/pytest-ndb/README.md

 # pytest-ndb

-Interactively debug a failing pytest test in a notebook or any REPL.
+Interactively debug a failing pytest test in a notebook or REPL.
 See `Usage` below for examples.

 In our opinion, developers should often prefer to debug failing tests using a debugger such as `pdb`.
 However for certain applications, such as those that occur in data science with large complex data sets or long running models, this is can be quite difficult.
-Debugging a failing test can often mean analyzing data, for which there is little support in a debugger and where notebooks truly shine.
+Debugging a failing test can mean having to analyze data, for which there is little support in a debugger and where notebooks truly shine.

 Traditionally to debug in a notebook, all of the code from the test, including fixtures and parametrizations, must be copied.
 For simple tests this might not be an issue, but for a complex test it can be quite time consuming.
 Instead, you can use `pytest-ndb`!

 ## Usage

-When tests fail, `pytest` will produce a summary of the failures such as follows.
+When tests fail, `pytest` will produce a summary of the failures.

 ```
 FAILED pytest_ndb/tests.py::test_fixture_single_fails - AssertionError: assert 'x' == 'y'